go140point6/xahl-node/README.md

 ### Nginx related

 It is assumed that the node is being deployed to a dedicated host with no other nginx configuration.
-The node specific config is contained in the `NGX_CONF_NEW` variable which is a file named `xahau`.
+The node specific config is contained in the `NGX_CONF_NEW` variable which is a file named will be the domain name.

 As part of the installation, the script adds the ssh session source IPv4 address as a permitted source for accessing reverse proxied services.
 Operators should update this as necessary with additional source IPv4 addresses as required.

-#### Permitted Access - scripted

-__tbc__

 #### Permitted Access - manual

-In order to add/remove source IPv4 addresses from the permit list within the nginx config, you simply access the xahl_nodes.vars file with your preferred editor e.g. vim or nano etc. and modify the ALLOW_LIST variabble, and Enter a comma-separated list of IPs
+In order to add/remove source IPv4 addresses from the permit list within the nginx config,

-Open the file with the 'nano' editor;
-`sudo nano ~/xahl-node/xahl_node.vars`
+you edit the `nginx_allowlist.conf` file with your preferred editor e.g. vim or nano etc.

+start every line with allow, a space, then the IP, and end the line with a semicolon.

-and edit the `ALLOW_LIST=""` line, for example `ALLOW_LIST="142.250.187.195,172.67.174.115"`
+for example

+        allow 127.0.0.0;
+        allow 192.168.0.1;

-__ADD__ : Simply add a new IP to the list, making sure to seperate them with a comma,
+__ADD__ : Simply add a new line with the same syntax as above,

-__REMOVE__ : Simply delete the IP, making sure the commas are cleared up.
+__REMOVE__ : Simply delete the line.

-Save the file and exit the editor.(nginx read directly this file so its live as its saved)
+__RELOAD__ : for the changes to take effect you need to issue command `sudo nginx -s reload`

 ---